Appsilon/gabon_wildlife_training/README.md

 6. best model has **accuracy 80%**, top2_accuracy = 88.97%, top3_accuracy = 92.15%
 7. accuracies vary significantly per source and per species
 8. grad-CAM suggests the right parts of images are used for inference
+9. extra data on gorillas and chimps plus removing some mislabels, helped accuracy on gorillas and chimps, but overall the accuracy stayed similar

 # Process description and contents